makrai/notes/jurafsky-slp/ed2-ch15-unification.md

     * avoid the infinite recursion problems associated with left-recursive ruls
   * prevent the wasteful addition of a state into the chart whose effect on the parse would be accomplished by an already existing state
-    * i.e. prevent duplicating the work that will eventually be done by more general states already in the chart
+    * ie prevent duplicating the work that will eventually be done by more general states already in the chart
   * eg  chart contains the following state, where the Dag places no constraints on the Det